V-Varga/Teaching-BBT045/README.md

 ## Introduction

 This is a GitHub repository for teaching materials prepared for Applied Bioinformatics (BBT045) at Chalmers University of Technology.
-Specifically, it contains the lecture slides, tutorial and exercise for the Phylogenomics portion of the Course.
+Specifically, it contains the lecture slides, tutorial and exercise for the Phylogenomics portion of the course.

 ## Repository Structure